shawn-frank/nine-news-sample-app-iOS/README.md

 `XCode 13.4.1` was used to develop this sample application with `Swift 5.6`

 No external libraries or dependancies were used to complete this project.

+## Layout

+The user interface and app experience was built programatically.

+`Auto layout` was used to achieve a good user experience on all iPhone sizes.

+`UICollectionView` with a custom `UICollectionViewCell` was used to load the news assets.

+I chose to use `UICollectionViewDiffableDataSource` with the `UICollectionView`.
+While it wasn't necessary for this use case, it does offer better performance in certain scenarios and I hadn't worked with this API before.